Germany's long anti-nuclear protest ends | DW | 29.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-For 35 years, activists have been protesting in front of the nuclear power plant in Brokdorf.
-Their vigil is finally over as the plant is removed from the grid.
+Activists have been protesting in front of the nuclear power plant in Brokdorf, northern Germany for 35 years.
+But now that the plant is set to be removed from the grid, their vigil is finally over.

-Protesters have gathered at the Brokdorf nuclear reactor every month since 1986.
-This time they leave victorious

-An icy wind is blowing across the Brokdorf nuclear power plant that stands between damp meadows and a thinly snow-covered dike in northern Germany.
+An icy wind is blowing across the Brokdorf nuclear power plant that stands between damp meadows and a dike covered in a thin layer of snow.

-A small group of mostly elderly people have hung up a yellow banner on the guarded gate to the nuclear reactor that reads: "Shut down nuclear power plants."
+A small group of mostly elderly people have hung up a yellow banner on the guarded gate to the nuclear reactor which reads: "Shut down nuclear power plants."

-Gathered on this wintry grey day in the northernmost state of Schleswig-Holstein, the activists are mostly from the area — though some have come from Hamburg and beyond.
+Gathered on this wintry, gray day in the northernmost state of Schleswig-Holstein, the activists are mostly from the area — though some have come from Hamburg and beyond.

-Singing peace songs and chatting while standing in a circle, the groups appear well-adjusted to the freezing cold having met at the nuclear power plant's gate for 35 years on the sixth day of each month.
+Singing peace songs and chatting while standing in a circle, the groups appear well-adjusted to the freezing cold, having met at the power plant's gate on the sixth day of each month for the last 35 years.

-Yet again, the activists hold a vigil commemorating the victims of nuclear catastrophes while also demanding the shutdown of the nuclear reactor in their neighborhood.
+Today, the activists are once again holding a vigil to commemorate the victims of nuclear catastrophes while also demanding the shutdown of the nuclear reactor in their neighborhood.

 The reactor has been both one of Germany's most controversial and one of the world's most productive.

-"I'm glad it's being phased-out," said pastor Hans-Günter Werner, co-founder of the activist initiative.
-"So I am not sad but I am a little nostalgic because I know that we won't meet again soon."
+"I'm glad it's being phased out," said Hans-Günter Werner, a pastor and co-founder of the activist initiative.
+"I'm not sad, but I am a little nostalgic because I know that we won't meet again soon.

 "But for the most part, I feel relieved that the operation of the nuclear power plant is finally coming to an end," he added.
 "At the time, we didn't expect that we would need to stand here for so long."